5 Weirdest Hero Deaths in Irish Mythology

 His wishes, however, were disregarded, but as his body was being carried across the river, a great surge of water rose up and swept the king away.
 He was found by shepherds, washed up on the river bank at Ross-na-Ree next morning.
 Not knowing who he was, they laid his body to rest right there beneath the earth in an unmarked grave, and so Cormac got the burial he requested after all.

-I suspect this story has been the victim of a bit of butchery at the hands of its Christian scribes, from the looks of it!
+I suspect this story has been the victim of a bit of butchery at the hands of its Christian scribes.

 3. Fionn mac Cumhall.

 Fionn was a contemporary of Cormac mac Art, and served him faithfully as leader of a war-band called the Fianna.
 The Fianna were looked up to by the people of Ireland as protectors, and the warriors followed a strict code of honour and chivalry.
-However, when Cormac died, Cairpre the new King did not trust the Fianna, and they met in battle at Gabhra, just to the west of the Hill of Tara.
+However, when Cormac died, Cairpre the new King did not trust the Fianna as he felt they had become too powerful, and so they met in battle at Gabhra, just to the west of the Hill of Tara.

 Remind you of anyone?
 King Arthur, perhaps?
-It’s possible that the story of King Arthur could be based on that of Fionn mac Cumhall… he certainly lived a few centuries before King Arthur.
+It’s possible that the story of King Arthur could be based on that of Fionn mac Cumhall… he certainly lived a few centuries before King Arthur, so Fionn's story could well have been appropriated.

 He was born Sétanta, but after killing one of Cullan’s guard-dogs with his hurling ball when he was just a child, he became known as the Hound of Cullan.
 Cuchulain was a champion of Ulster, and managed to hold back Queen Medb’s army almost single-handedly when he was only 17 years old.